 Control of exact percentage of humidity in your room that gives you effortless control

 Full tank alert system and auto shut-off capabilities

 When humidity levels are high in the home, there is too much moisture.
 This not only causes discomfort, but can be damaging to your home.

-Low relative humidity levels indoors cause a host of issues for people and households.
+Low relative humidity levels indoors can cause a host of issues for you and your home.

-- Dry air is damaging to homes.
-Wood and other building materials, as well as furniture, are robbed of moisture when air is dry.
+Dry air is damaging to homes.
+Wood and other building materials as well as furniture are robbed of moisture when the air is dry.
 Cracks and damage can occur to flooring, trim, and even framing around windows and doors.

 What is the recommended humidity level inside a home?

 The top causes of humidity in the home are showering, boiling water, and drying clothes inside.
 If you often have high humidity in your home that is not caused by any of these, you might need to have your home’s ventilation and insulation inspected.